topaz1008/ffmpeg-any/README.md

 ffmpeg-any
 ==================

-A command line tool for windows that batch process video files and directories with [ffmpeg](https://ffmpeg.org/).
+A Powershell script for windows that batch process video files and directories with [ffmpeg](https://ffmpeg.org/).

 This script DOES NOT make any changes to your files, it only creates a powershell script with ffmpeg commands.